 When figuring your automobile expenses, you can choose between taking the standard mileage rate or deducting your actual expenses.
-The standard mileage rate for 2017 is 53.5 cents per mile..
+For 2023 the rate is 65.5 cents per mile.
 If you deduct actual expenses, allowable costs include what you spend on such items as gas, oil changes, tires, repairs, preventive maintenance, insurance and registration fees plus depreciation (a non-cash expense).
 In either case, add what you pay for parking and tolls.

 Using the standard mileage rate is much easier, but depending on the type of vehicle you drive and the number of expenses you have, recording your actual expenses may be a better deal.
 If you’re self-employed you can also deduct the business part of interest on your car loan on Schedule C, along with the business portion of personal property taxes on your vehicle.

 If you are running your business out of your home, you may qualify for the home office deduction.
 To get this deduction, the IRS requires that you use your home office "exclusively and regularly" for your business.
 It has to be a separate area in your home where you don't mix business with other activities.
 So keep the kids and the TV out of your workplace.
 If you want to take the deduction, your playroom can't double as the office.